How emergency contraceptive pills work

-They work to prevent pregnancy after unprotected sex by postponing ovulation, if it has not already happened.
+Emergency contraceptive pills work to prevent pregnancy after unprotected sex by postponing ovulation, if it has not already happened.
 This means that the sperm waiting in the fallopian tubes will be unable to meet an egg and fertilise it.
 This is similar to regular contraceptive pills, which also work by preventing egg release.

 Emergency contraceptive pills are not 100% effective.
 There is a chance that you may have already ovulated when you take an emergency contraceptive pill.
-Taking emergency contraceptive pills as soon as possible after unprotected sex gives the best chance of success.
+Taking emergency contraceptive pills as soon as possible after unprotected sex gives you the best chance of success.

 The sooner you take emergency contraceptive pills, the better

 - Emergency contraceptive pills are not 100% effective.

 - ellaOne® is a morning after pill and is still effective even when you are about to ovulate – which is when risk of pregnancy is highest.
 It is not an abortion pill.